-Prior to admission, degree candidates will demonstrate proficiency in Spanish by completing one or more graduate level courses taught in Spanish with a grade of B or better.
+Prior to admission, degree candidates will demonstrate proficiency in Spanish by completing at least one upper level course taught in Spanish with a grade of B or better.
 Before or after admission, candidates must also demonstrate knowledge of a second language used in Latin America and the Caribbean (other than English and Spanish, e.g. Portuguese, French, Quiche, Dutch, Haitian Creole) by passing an undergraduate course in that language with a grade of B or better.
 A second language could be the native language of the candidate.
 Second language proficiency must be approved by the Director of Graduate Studies.

-Candidates are required to complete 30 credits beyond an approved MA.
-Coursework will include a core sequence of 15 credits (ALCS 502, 503, 504, 505 and 506 a 3 credit methods course approved by the advisor and a student directed focus area of 12 credits (including ALCS 781 Directed Readings).
-Candidates with an MA in LACS from the University at Albany will substitute 15 other credits (as advised) for the core sequence and complete 12 credits (including ALCS 781 Directed Readings) in the focus area.
-Independent Study (ALCS 695) and Topics courses (ALCS 696) require the approval of the Director of Graduate Studies.
+Candidates will complete 27 credits of graduate course work beyond the MA in LACS, or 30 credits beyond an approved MA.
+Coursework will include a core sequence of 15 credits (LCS 500, 502, 503, 504 or 505 or 508, and one approved course in methods), and a focus area of 15 credits (including LCS 781 Directed Readings) in either Culture, History, and Society or Language, Literature, and Fine Arts.
+Candidates with an MA in LACS from the University at Albany will substitute 15 other credits (as advised) for the core sequence and complete 12 credits (including LCS 781 Directed Readings) in the focus area.
+Independent Study (LCS 695) and Topics courses (LCS 696) are strictly for unusual academic contexts and require the approval of the Graduate Studies Committee.

-The composition of all dissertation committees will be submitted to the Graduate Director for approval.
+The composition of all dissertation committees will be submitted to the Graduate Studies Committee of LACS for approval.
 Students admitted with an MA will form their dissertation committees by the end of their first semester of coursework; students admitted without the MA will form their dissertation committees by the end of their fifth semester of coursework.
-By the end of the first (or fifth) semester the student is required to select a faculty member to serve as director of the dissertation committee.
-The director must have a formal affiliation with LACS (please see faculty listed on the department webpage).
-If LACS faculty are not available to serve as director, the student may ask a faculty member from another department or college to serve as co-director of the dissertation committee.
-The other co-director must be a LACS affiliated faculty member.
-It is expected that students select faculty committee members with expertise in their chosen topic of research and who have taken courses with.
+By the end of the first (or fifth) semester, the student will ask a full time faculty member of LACS to serve as director of the dissertation committee.

-Once all course work has been completed (except ALCS 781), the student will submit a reading list for the approval of the Dissertation Committee.
+Once all course work has been completed (except LCS 781), the student will submit a reading list for the approval of the Dissertation Committee and the Graduate Studies Committee.
 The reading list will be divided into three sections: 1. works related directly to the dissertation topic; 2. works related to the background areas around the dissertation topic; 3. works about theory and method necessary for research on the dissertation topic.

 Admission to Ph.D.
 Candidacy